DocBohn/CowPi_documentation/docs/source/construction/pico/assemble-mk4b.rst

     -   `BOM file <https://github.com/DocBohn/CowPi_hardware/blob/main/mark-4/CowPi-mk4b-natural.csv>`_ (optimized for JLCPCB)
     -   `Pick & Place file <https://github.com/DocBohn/CowPi_hardware/blob/main/mark-4/CowPi-mk4b-natural-top-pos.csv>`_ (optimized for JLCPCB)
     -   `KiCad files <https://github.com/DocBohn/CowPi_hardware/tree/main/mark-4/CowPi-mk4b-natural>`_

--   One (1) Raspberry Pi Pico with headers

-    -   Shown are a Raspberry Pi Pico H, which has the headers pre-attached, and an original Raspberry Pi Pico, which does not have the headers pre-attached.
-        This is to illustrate the two options;
-        you only need one Pico, not two.

 -   Six (6) PCB "feet", or adhesive rubber or silicone "bumper pads"